caherrera/puppet-module-nsswitch/README.md

 # puppet-module-nsswitch

-Puppet module to manage nsswitch that optionally allows for LDAP and VAS integration.
+Puppet module to manage nsswitch that optionally allows for LDAP.

 ===